-Today's meeting is an opportunity for City Council action, as well as public input, on proposed revisions to the 2021-2029 General Plan Housing Element Update (Attachment A).
+Today's meeting is an opportunity for City Council action, as well as public input, on proposed revisions to the 2021-2029 General Plan Housing Element Update (Attachment A), based on findings from HCD reported to the City on October 11, 2022.
 Staff recommends adoption of the proposed resolution.